Internal Grant Competitions

-The NSF MRI grant program allows only three proposal submissions per institution: two proposals for equipment acquisition and one proposal for equipment development.
-For the past several competition cycles, UTC has had more than two faculty teams who wanted to pursue equipment acquisition grants.
-In the event that we have more than two faculty teams interested in equipment acquisition this year, The ORSP will be coordinating an internal review and selection process.
+The NSF MRI grant program allows only three proposal submissions per institution: two Track 1 proposals (with amounts between $100,000 and $999,999) and one Track 2 proposal (for amounts from $1 million to $4 million).
+Both tracks 1 and 2 can now be used for either instrument acquisition or development.
+For the past several competition cycles, UTC has had more than three faculty teams who wanted to pursue these grants.
+This year the ORSP will be coordinating an internal review and selection process.

 Additional information about the internal competition, including abstract guidance, evaluation criteria, and the competition timeline, may be found by reading the MRI Internal Selection Guidelines, linked below.
 In addition, please closely review the full MRI program solicitation to make sure that your proposal fully meets the program requirements.

 As always, please do not hesitate to contact our office if you have any questions.

 The 2020 ORAU internal competition is now open until Monday, November 18th at 5:00pm!